JONSASSE/432-2018/projects/project2/APPROVED.md

 Satyakam Mishra | Predicting Pedal Edema in patients from India Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates Haeun Park      | Who will get the flu shot?
+Preeti Pathak   | Do lifetime smoking or drinking exposures increase the risk of pregnancy loss?
 Kaylee Sarna    | Predicting vegetarian diet based on biochemical profile and health behaviors, in NHANES 2009-10 Andrew Tang     | Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015 Vinh Trinh      | Seeking mental health care, depression and alcohol consumption in NHANES 2015-16